Skip to main content

 6 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious due to the absence of features like skipping, bookmarking, or save-game mechanics, which forces them to replay sections repeatedly without easy access to new content.
+Players find the grinding aspect of the game tedious due to the absence of features like skipping, bookmarking, or save-game mechanics, which forces them to repeatedly sift through familiar content.
 This repetition can detract from immersion, particularly when character behaviors feel unrealistic, leading to frustration.
-While the gamebook format has its charm, the implementation in this title still leaves room for improvement in streamlining the experience.
+While the game format improves the experience compared to traditional gamebooks, the lack of convenience features remains a significant drawback.

 • “The lack of a proper skipping feature, bookmarking feature, or save-game mechanic makes it a little tedious to replay the novel.
 Just like with reading a book, you don't want to re-read it the very next day, so as a player, I found myself annoyed having to sift through the same pages again and again with no easy way to skip forward to the point in the novel where I might try to access new content.”